code-with-pract/crud_with_nest/README.md

 npm i -g @nestjs/cli

-2). second for intalling the nest project cmd -: nest new backend
+2). second for intalling the nest project cmd -: nest new backend(Your Project Name)

 For dotenv => npm i --save @nestjs/config